Tocopro/Project11Deploy/README.md

 ## Usage
-- Application will allow user to be able to add note's title and description
+- The application will allow user to be able to add note's title and description
-- Application will allow user to be able to save the notes and won't lose them even they refresh the page
+- The application will allow user to be able to save the notes and won't lose them even they refresh the page
 - Application will allow user to be delete notes